ALMA Observations of the DART Impact: Characterizing the Ejecta at Sub-Millimeter Wavelengths: Observations and Data Reduction

+Spectral line data were imaged before any self-calibration was applied using the H\"{o}gbom algorithm with natural weighting and auto-masking using the standard pipeline threshold parameters specified for spectral line measurements with a compact 12 m array or the ACA \citep{Kepley2020}, followed by primary beam correction.
+Natural weighting was chosen to maximize sensitivity to potential faint, extended spectral line emission.
+Spectral line emission was not detected in individual or summed executions for the 12 m array or the ACA.

-We then averaged the spectral line channels to a channel width of 250 MHz to create a channel-averaged continuum Measurement Set for both the 12 m and the ACA data.
-Flagging and calibration were performed as for the pre-impact epoch, including self-calibration.
-After self-calibration, we generated the final images by deconvolving the point-spread function with the multi-term multi-frequency synthesis (MTMFS) algorithm, using Briggs visibility weighting, auto-masking, and a flux threshold of three times the RMS noise in each image.
-Primary beam correction was performed as for the spectral line images.
+We then averaged the spectral line channels to a channel width of 250 MHz to create a channel-averaged continuum Measurement Set for both the 12 m and the ACA data and applied self-calibration as for the pre-impact data.
+After self-calibration, we generated the final images using the multi-term multi-frequency synthesis (MTMFS) algorithm with Briggs visibility weighting and auto-masking using the standard pipeline threshold parameters specified for continuum measurements with a compact 12 m array or the ACA \citep{Kepley2020}, followed by primary beam correction.
 Briggs visibility weighting (with a robust value of 0.5) was chosen to balance angular resolution and sensitivity to continuum emission.
+Thermal continuum emission was clearly detected for all executions of the 12 m array and the ACA.
 We transformed the images from astrometric coordinates to projected distances at the asteroids, with the location of the peak continuum flux chosen as the origin.
+This peak continuum position was in agreement with the predicted ephemeris position of the asteroids to within one synthesized ALMA beam.